Updated on May 18th, 2022 by Felix Martinez

 Will Snowflake Ever Pay a Dividend?

 As previously mentioned, Snowflake is projected to lose money this year.
 In all likelihood, the company will lose money for at least a few more years as it invests to build out its platform and grow its business.
-Over the last twelve months, the company had free cash flow of a negative $137.8 million.
-In 2019, free cash flow was a negative $199.4 million.
+Over the last twelve months, the company had a free cash flow of $149.8 million.
+In 2020, free cash flow was a negative $94 million.
 Clearly, Snowflake has a high cash burn rate as it looks to grow its business.
 This is not unusual for tech companies, as it takes time and investment to scale higher.

 The stock is also incredibly expensive.
-Currently, it trades with a price-to-sales ratio of almost 129.
-This is high even for high growth stocks.
+Currently, it trades with a price-to-sales ratio of almost 897.
+This is high even for high-growth stocks.
 Investors in the company clearly own shares for the potential capital appreciation.

 This doesn’t mean that investors interested in the company should avoid the name altogether.
-There are many large cap technology stocks, such as Alphabet (GOOGL), Netflix (NFLX), and Amazon (AMZN) that do not pay a dividend, but have generated excellent returns.
+There are many large-cap technology stocks, such as Alphabet (GOOGL), Netflix (NFLX), and Amazon (AMZN) that do not pay a dividend but have generated excellent returns.
 These companies also produce an abundance of cash flow and still do not distribute dividends.
-Snowflake, which has negative free cash flow, is even less likely to pay a dividend any time soon.
+Snowflake, which has a positive free cash flow for the first time last year, is even less likely to pay a dividend any time soon.

-Snowflake has only been a publicly traded company for a short time, but the stock has quickly become a favorite of investors seeking growth.
-The company is not yet profitable as it is in the infancy and needs all available capital (and then some) to increase the size of its business.
+Snowflake has only been a publicly-traded company for a short time, but the stock has quickly become a favorite of investors seeking growth.
+The company is not yet profitable as it is in its infancy and needs all available capital (and then some) to increase the size of its business.

 With negative free cash flow and a projected loss for at least this year, Snowflake is not in a position to even consider paying a dividend.
 It will be many more years before the company is in a secure enough financial position to start considering paying a dividend.